Period 4 element

 A period 4 element is one of the chemical elements in the fourth row (or period) of the periodic table of the chemical elements.
 The periodic table is laid out in rows to illustrate recurring (periodic) trends in the chemical behaviour of the elements as their atomic number increases: a new row is begun when chemical behaviour begins to repeat, meaning that elements with similar behaviour fall into the same vertical columns.
 The fourth period contains 18 elements beginning with potassium and ending with krypton – one element for each of the eighteen groups.
 It sees the first appearance of d-block (which includes transition metals) in the table.

 Properties

-Every single one of these elements is stable, and many are extremely common in the Earth's crust and/or core; it is the last period with no unstable elements at all.
-Many of the transition metals in period 4 are very strong, and therefore commonly used in industry, especially iron.
-Three adjacent elements are known to be toxic, with arsenic one of the most well-known poisons, selenium being toxic to humans in large quantities, and bromine, a toxic liquid.
-Many elements are essential to humans' survival, such as calcium being what forms bones.
+All 4th-period elements are stable, and many are extremely common in the Earth's crust and/or core; it is the last period with no unstable elements.
+Many transition metals in the period are very strong, and therefore common in industry, especially iron.
+Some are toxic, with all known vanadium compounds toxic, arsenic one of the most well-known poisons, and bromine a toxic liquid.
+Conversely, many elements are essential to human survival, such as calcium, the main component in bones.